 Kids aren’t learning how to self themselves very well anymore.
 Sure, some figure it out on their own through hard work and dedication to their passions.
 But some kids need a bit of a confidence boost and need a reason to excel.
 If college is now such an integral part of getting a good job, make sure the kids understand that.
 They can’t just go to school and throw away four years with the “college experience” that these schools continue to allow perpetuating.
 They have to actually work hard as they have all along.

 But since most kids don’t see a point in continuing if they can’t go to college, they often drop out, some get their GED’s and just sort of float through life.
 Do some of them work their asses off and succeed?
 Sure.
 It happens more than you think it would.
+I've seen high-school dropouts go on to become high-ranking managers and successful small business owners.
 But millions of kids are getting cheated out of a chance to actually succeed and make it big in life.

 American educators need to wake up and realize all the kids they’ve left behind with their stupid standardized testing rules.
 They need to let teachers teach instead of forcing all of these stupid curriculum rules.
 These restrictions only hamper teachers’ ability to actually draw up good lesson plans.